protontypes/LibreSelery/README.md

   ```

 ### Continuous Integration
-1. Use the [github template](https://github.com/protontypes/seleryexample) to create a new selery in your project:
+1. Use the [github template](https://github.com/protontypes/seleryexample) to create a new selery in your project.

 Get into [selery.py](selery.py)